-While there are many unique and excellent medical services that happen at Exhale Sinus and Facial Pain Center, one that deserves some discussion is our preoperative acupuncture services.
+While there are many unique and excellent medical services that happen at Exhale Sinus, TMJ, Headache & Sleep, one that deserves some discussion is our preoperative acupuncture services.
 A large number of clinical trials have confirmed that acupuncture applied to surgical patients is beyond the scope of traditional anaesthesia and has unique advantages.

 “Acupuncture Anaesthesia” started in China in the late 1950’s.
 We feel a special kinship as it started with an ENT practice in Shanghai performing a tonsillectomy with only acupuncture as the anaesthesia.
 Go ENT!!!
 It was quickly recognised that less anaesthesia reduced post operative complications and thereby lowered mortality rates.
 Medical practices started exploring ways to use acupuncture to improve their surgical outcomes and peri-operative acupuncture was born.

 Peri-operative acupuncture includes using acupuncture at the pre-operative, intra-operative, and post-operative periods during surgery.
 Each offers a unique benefit and can be used alone or in combination with each other.